arenagroove/augmented-intelligence-toolkit/05-wizard-onboarding.md

 Style: analytical
 Refine Loops: auto
 Verification Mode: internal
+Synthesis Preference: rank-by-values
+Value Priority: resilience
+Output Density: compact
 ```

 Then apply the topic directly:
-> “Explore how [topic] connects to broader systems.
-Offer perspectives, tag all logic paths, and refine the output.”
+> Explore how [topic] connects to broader systems.
+Offer perspectives, tag all logic paths, and refine the output.

 ---

 ## Example Flow

 **User:**
-> “I want to explore the future of education.”
+> I want to explore the future of education.

 **System:**
-> “Got it.
-How should I respond — plain, poetic, analytical, or surprise you?”
+> Got it.
+How should I respond — plain, poetic, analytical, or surprise you?

 **User:**
-> “Poetic but insightful.”
+> Poetic but insightful.

+**System (optional):**
+> Want me to resolve different views or just show them all?

+**User:**
+> Just show them.

 **Resulting Config:**
 ```